Dane Gagai: 2020

 In round 5 of the 2020 NRL season, Gagai scored two tries as South Sydney defeated the Gold Coast 32–12 at Bankwest Stadium.
 In round 8, Gagai scored the match winning try for Souths as they defeated Canterbury 26–10 at Bankwest Stadium.
 In round 9, Gagai scored his first NRL hat trick as Souths defeated the West Tigers 18–10 at Bankwest Stadium.

 In round 18 against Wests Tigers, Gagai scored a try but was later sent to the sin bin after throwing the ball at Wests player Luke Brooks.
 Brooks retaliated punching Gagai in the face before the pair traded punches sparking an all in brawl.
 Souths would go on to win the match 26–24.

 Gagai finished the season with 19 appearances and 11 tries.
 He played in the club's preliminary final defeat against Penrith as Souths fell at that stage in the competition for a third year in a row.

 2021

 In round 12 of the 2021 NRL season, Gagai scored a hat-trick in South Sydney's 38-20 victory over Parramatta.

 On 9 August, it was announced that Gagai had signed a three-year deal to rejoin Newcastle in 2022.

-In round 24, Gagai was sent to the sin bin during South Sydney's 52-12 victory over arch-rivals the Sydney Roosters.

 Gagai played a total of 23 games for South Sydney in the 2021 NRL season including the club's 2021 NRL Grand Final defeat against Penrith.